CLEO 1-D KiD Test Case

 /work/bm1183/m300950/superdrops-in-action/cleo_1dkid/build

-After making the bindings, the pycleo Python module can used just like an ordinary python module.
-To run the condevap_only and fullscheme examples you can use the helper scripts to first generate the initial conditions and then run the executables:
+After making the bindings, the cleo_python_bindings Python module can used just like an ordinary python module.
+The bindings are by default built in [your_build_directory]/_deps/cleo-build/cleo_python_bindings/ To run the condevap_only and fullscheme examples you can use the helper scripts to first generate the initial conditions and then run the executables:

 $ ./cleo_1dkid/scripts/bash/inputfiles_cleo_1dkid.sh \